Youth Service provides opportunities for young people to develop their skills.

 Our Rotary Young Chef Competition was held this year on Wednesday 14th November at Oaklands College.
 The winner was Amanda Garcia-Ghuran of St Albans High School for Girls.
 Congratulations to Amanda who will now go on to represent St Albans in this National Competiti0n in February.

 Participation for Rotary Young Chef invited from all St Albans Secondary Schools.
 Contestants have the task of preparing a two course meal for two people.
 Three professional chefs are the judges.
 The competition is the first stage in a National competition that proceeds through four stages to a final.
-If your school seems is interested in participating in 2019 you can apply direct to email@example.com
+If your school is interested in participating in the 2019 event on Wednesday 20th November you can apply direct to firstname.lastname@example.org

 Rotary Youth Speaks is a well-established and successful competition organised as a four-stage competition designed to support and encourage the development of effective communication skills.